Apples: 2 Benefits of the ‘Miracle Fruit’

 “Losing weight is an added benefit of the daily consumption of apples,” said the doctor, who referred to it as the ‘miracle fruit’.

-But in addition to this great health news, even eating dried apple does not make a person gain weight.
+However, in addition to this significant health news, even eating dried apples does not cause a person to gain weight.
 On the contrary, researchers found that consuming 240 calories in this food each day made women lose an average of 3.3 pounds a year.

 And what about fresh apples?
 Do they have the same effect as well?
 The answer is yes.
 Nutritionists say the effects are the same.